 To allow the front end to scale, multiple independent instruction caches must be used.
 Each instruction cache can be shared by a small number of threads (typically 2 to 4).
 The result is a simplified instruction cache design.
 Rather than using a single multi-ported instruction cache to fetch multiple instruction blocks from different threads per cycle, multiple single-ported instruction caches are used instead.
-One advantage is a simplified instruction cache design: single-ported rather than multi-ported.
+One advantage is a simplified instruction cache design, which reduces the access time.
 A second advantage is the increased instruction cache capacity, which can scale with the number of threads, and which can eliminate negative thread interference and some of the capacity misses.
-For example, if four 64KB instruction caches are used in an 8-context processor then the overall instruction cache capacity is 256KB, eliminating the need for a second level cache.
-Each i-cache can designed to have a large number of ways and to use way prediction to reduce cache energy and access time.
+For example, if four 128KB instruction caches are used in an 8context processor then the overall instruction cache capacity is 512KB, eliminating the need for a second level cache.
+Each i-cache can be designed to have a large number of ways and to use way prediction to reduce cache energy and access time.
 A third advantage is the increased instruction cache bandwidth, which is also scalable with the number of threads.
 For example, four instruction cache blocks can be fetched per cycle in Figure 3, instead of a single one.
-This is essential to enable the overall IPC to scale.
-A fourth advantage is the absence of interconnect in front of the instruction caches.
-An added interconnect will add more cycles to instruction fetching, which will also increase the branch of misprediction penalty.
-The absence the interconnect, therefore, reduces the instruction cache access latency.
-However, it implies that instruction blocks might be replicated in different instruction caches, especially when different threads execute the same instruction stream on different data streams.
-A snooping protocol detects and forwards replicated cache blocks from one instruction cache to another, to avoid the long memory access latency.
+This is essential to enable the IPC to scale.
+A fourth advantage is the absence of the interconnect in front of the instruction caches.
+An added interconnect will add more cycles to instruction fetching, which will also increase the branch misprediction penalty.
+The absence of the interconnect, however, implies that instruction blocks might be replicated in different instruction caches, especially when different threads execute the same instruction stream on different data streams.
+A simple snooping protocol can detect and forward replicated cache blocks from one instruction cache to another to avoid long memory access.

-Figure 2: An 8-Context SMT Processor
+Fig. 2.
+An 8-Context SMT Processor